It Had to Be You (1947 film): Plot

 In the meantime, fiancé Oliver has a conversation with George, who alludes to the scandal of Victoria, having traveled with an Indian on a train.
-He gives Oliver the phone number of the conductor (Frank Orth) who witnessed the whole train adventure.
+He gives Oliver the phone number of the conductor who witnessed the whole train adventure.
 Oliver, desperate to find out the truth, tracks down the train conductor, then calls off the wedding.

 After spending several days together, Victoria convinces Johnny that they have subconsciously been in love since they were kids and that they are made for each other.
 He decides to marry her but wants to speak to her father first.
-Because the family thinks he is George, they dismiss his claims to be Johnny Blaine the firefighter, and alluding to the "train incident" Mr. an Mrs. Stafford (Spring Byington) discuss getting Victoria married off as soon as possible to avoid future scandal.
+Because the family thinks he is George, they dismiss his claims to be Johnny Blaine the firefighter, and alluding to the "train incident" Mr. an Mrs. Stafford discuss getting Victoria married off as soon as possible to avoid future scandal.
 Thinking that the whole family is nuts, and concerned about her train adventure with another man, Johnny leaves.

-Oliver's father, Mr. Harrington (Thurston Hall) insists that Oliver marry Victoria in order to gain access to her family's money; Otherwise they will be in financial ruin, to the tune of three million dollars.
+Oliver's father, Mr. Harrington insists that Oliver marry Victoria in order to gain access to her family's money; Otherwise they will be in financial ruin, to the tune of three million dollars.
 So the wedding of Oliver and Victoria is on again at the insistence of both families, and they are about to marry when the vision of George McKesson shows up at the wedding, dressed as an Indian.

 Knowing Victoria is marrying the wrong man, George places a call to report a fire at the wedding.
 This brings the real dream man, Johnny, to the Stafford home.
 The fire crew enter just as Victoria is deliberating whether or not to say "I do."
 Johnny carries a very willing Victoria over his shoulder and they leave the house.
 The movie ends with a tight shot of Johnny's moccasins hanging from his belt as the couple kiss on the speeding firetruck.